Craigson/FundamentalsOfComputing/README.md

 It is good practice to have descriptive variable names like length_square or number_coins.
 For C languages, like C++, it is convention to have all variable names all lowercased with underscores between words.

-Let's look at the following code
+Let's look at the following code:

 ~~~~~
 int x = 42;